neptune-greentech/neptune/README.md

 #### Cleanup

 This theme is all about the `config\clean` file.
-A lot of native things from wordpress have been disabled from this file.
+A lot of native things from WordPress have been disabled from this file.

 -   **api:** Since we don't use the api in this theme, the API is disabled in the `config\clean.php` file.
--   **wp-embed:** Other wordpress posts embeds are disable in `config/clean.php`
+-   **wp-embed:** Other WordPress posts embeds are disable in `config/clean.php`
 -   **emojis:** Emojis are disabled in `config\clean.php`
 -   **head:** A big cleanup has been made in the head output of pages in the `config\clean.php`